stephengpope/no-code-architects-toolkit/docs/video/concatenate.md

 # `/v1/video/concatenate` API Documentation

 ## Overview
-This endpoint is used to combine multiple video files into a single video file.
-It accepts a list of video URLs, an optional webhook URL, and an optional ID.
-The combined video file is then uploaded to cloud storage, and the cloud URL of the combined video is returned.
+This endpoint allows users to combine multiple video files into a single video file.
+The endpoint accepts a list of video URLs, an optional webhook URL for receiving notifications, and an optional ID for the request.
+The combined video file is then uploaded to cloud storage, and the cloud URL of the combined video is returned in the response.

 ## Endpoint
 **URL Path:** `/v1/video/concatenate`